 Question: What are my odds of getting accepted to medical school, based on my GPA and MCAT scores?

-Answer: In 2021-2022, the AAMC reported 60,334 total applicants to US medical schools.
-Of those, 21,942 matriculated*.
-That translates to a 36% acceptance rate.
+Answer: From 2020 to 2023, the AAMC reported 165,887 total applicants to US medical schools.
+Of those, 68,309 matriculated*.
+That translates to a 41.2% acceptance rate.
 Not too shabby, considering medicine is such a competitive professional path.
 Worth keeping in mind: these numbers do reflect a certain level of self-selection: applicants who are willing to put themselves through the hassle and cost of applying probably possess the basic qualifications.
-But if you’re a “glass-half-empty” kind of person, you’ve probably already noted that about 64% of applicants do not make it into medical school.
+But if you’re a “glass-half-empty” kind of person, you’ve probably already noted that about 60% of applicants do not make it into medical school.

 But remember, the AAMC employs a holistic approach to applications*.
 Don’t ever assume that your numbers predetermine your outcome.
 Underperformers still have a chance and overperformers still get rejected.